🔼The name Nazareth in the Bible

 Jesus' message to the Jews at Nazareth appears to be that a fourth kind of response to Hellenization is possible and preferred: God's blessing is not confined to Israel, and there might be good stuff available in other cultures.
 One can look at other cultures and learn from them without violating fidelity to the Lord's commandments.
 In fact, the Lord would often bless His people by blessing their neighbors.

 As told by Luke, those present at the synagogue didn't like Jesus' swing on things very much and proceeded to pummel Him up the hill in order to shove Him off, and that by itself is a huge clue as to what is going on.
 If these people were pure Mosaic Jews, they would have stoned Jesus, not throw Him off a cliff.
 Throwing unwanted elements off mountains was a Roman and Greek habit (see Taygetus and the Tarpeian Rock, for instance.
-A mass execution by this means is told of in 2 Chronicles 25:12), and Luke's report of the Jews transporting Jesus up the mountain only to see Him pass through their midst and go back down again is a rather blatant wink to the famous story of Sisyphus, who achieved a few days of immortality by scamming, and as punishment had to roll a huge stone up a mountain, only to see it roll back down again each time he came near the top.
+A mass execution by this means is told of in 2 Chronicles 25:12), and Luke's report of the Jews transporting Jesus up the mountain only to see Him pass through their midst and go back down again is a rather blatant wink to the famous story of Sisyphus, who achieved immortality via a scam, and as eternal punishment had to roll a huge stone up a mountain, only to see it roll back down again each time he came near the top.

 The Jews who rejected Jesus weren't observant Jews, they were a Hellenized Judaic hobby club.
 News about Jesus' teachings fanned all over Galilee and He was praised by all (Luke 4:14-15).
 But before the advent of Facebook, people didn't know what a famous person would look like, and the Jews of Nazareth were pleasantly surprised when their own homeboy appeared to be the famous teacher everybody was talking about (4:22).
 Their amusement came to a quick halt when Jesus basically called them a bunch of widows and lepers (4:25-27).